marcin-lawrowski/wise-analytics/readme.txt

 = List of features: =

-* Tracking visitors, visits, page views and other actions
+* Tracking visitors, visits, the behaviour, page views and other actions
 * Integration with Contact Form 7 (a visitor sends a form -> Wise Analytics recognizes all future actions of the visitor -> all actions are then assigned to e-mail address of the visitor)
 * Tracking traffic sources (Referral, Social Networks, Search Engines, Direct, Paid Traffic)
 * Detecting devices, languages, screens